 Yes, the breast lift procedure will result in scars along the incision lines.
-Dr. Gill minimizes scarring through meticulous, innovative suturing techniques.
+Dr. Holmes minimizes scarring through meticulous, innovative suturing techniques.
 Over time, the breast lift scars will fade.
 Scars can be well concealed, however, underneath clothing and swimwear.

-The benefits from a breast lift are long lasting.
+The benefits from a breast lift are long-lasting.
 However, breast tissue will continue to be affected by gravity and the aging process.
 Therefore, the results from a breast lift may change slightly over time.

 – Take at least five to seven days off from work, allowing appropriate time to heal.

 – Pickup pain medications, antibiotics, or other prescriptions from the pharmacy prior to the day of surgery.

 – Arrange for a ride home from the surgical center; you will not be able to drive yourself.

 – Set up help with household chores, pets, and/or children for the first 24-48 hours after surgery, as you will be very tired and sore.